giubil/CupidMe/readme.md

 # CupidMe

 CupidMe (teehee) is a Python package allowing for easy interaction with OKCupid.com.
 CupidMe is currently capable of searches, custom filters, and outbound communication.
 CupidMe also now features a GUI for easy use.

+Windows users can download an all-in-one binary of the GUI <a href="https://github.com/TSS88/CupidMe/blob/master/Windows/CupidMe.exe"> here</a>.
 For complete documentation, see <a href="https://github.com/TSS88/CupidMe/wiki/CupidMe")>the wiki</a>.

 ### Prerequisities